FSD2824 Finnish Working Life Barometer 2011

 - No other files available

 - Ministry of Employment and the Economy

-autonomy at work, discrimination, economic recession, employees, employment contracts, job characteristics, job satisfaction, job security, local bargaining, occupational training, personnel management, personnel policy, telework, wages, working conditions, working time, workloads
+arrangement of working time, autonomy at work, discrimination, economic recession, employees, employment contracts, job characteristics, job satisfaction, job security, local bargaining, occupational training, personnel management, personnel policy, telework, wages, working conditions, workloads

 The annual survey studied employee opinion on the quality of working life in Finland.
 Main themes were psychosocial working environment, job characteristics, pay systems, satisfaction with the job, employment security, training and development, capacity to work, and bullying and discrimination at work.
 The year 2011 survey contained new questions on teleworking, staff training and development, and how employers took into account the circumstances of employees in work arrangements.

 First, the respondents were asked how many years they had worked for the employer they were working for at the time, type of contract, number of persons at the workplace, and what kind of changes there had been in staff numbers, working hours, contracts, and tasks during the past 12 months, and whether people had been transferred to other units.
 A number of questions pertained to co-operation negotiations, their process and results.
 Further questions covered team work, whether there had been conflicts at the workplace, between what groups and whether the conflicts had decreased or increased over the past 12 months.
 Incidents of bullying, harassment and violence were charted.